 Taking these five accusations one at a time:

 “Human rights abuses.”
 History includes a few examples of governments realizing that their nation would benefit from lower birth rates.
 If the government is authoritarian, human rights are not always respected, as India’s heavy-handed efforts in the early 1970s infamously demonstrated.
 Iran was able to achieve improved birth rates without coercion, but their current authoritarian administration has reversed this rare policy.
 It remains to be seen if human rights are respected in their efforts to increase birth rates.

-“Forced population control” likely refers to denying couples the freedom to breed as much as they like.
-Presently, China is the only place where restrictions on the right to breed exist, and there were so many exceptions to their one-child policy that their TFR, 1.5 in 2011, has never achieved 1.0.
+“Forced population control” likely refers to denying couples the freedom to procreate as much as they like.
+Presently, China is the only place where restrictions on the right to procreate exist, and there were so many exceptions to their one-child policy that their TFR, 1.6 in 2018, never achieved 1.0.
 Their new two-child policy is still restrictive, though it may be eliminated soon.

-On the other hand, “forced population control” exists everywhere that couples are denied their basic human right to not breed.
-Denying couples their right to not produce another dependent, especially when they can’t care for the ones they have, is far worse than denying them the freedom to create more offspring.
+On the other hand, “forced population control” exists everywhere that couples are denied their basic human right to not procreate.
+Denying couples their right to not co-create another dependent, especially when they can’t care for the ones they have, is far worse than denying them the freedom to create more offspring.
 Romania deprived couples of their right to not procreate in 1966, with tragic results.

 “Denied medicines to the poor.”
 Medicine is definitely denied to those who can’t pay for it, but greedy pharmaceutical companies aren’t motivated by belief nor disbelief in human overpopulation.
 Contraceptives, including condoms, have been denied to the poor because of religious beliefs, including the myth that overpopulation is a myth.
 Spread of HIV could have been greatly reduced if Christian and Muslim extremists hadn’t restricted charities from distributing condoms, particularly in Africa.
 Although the Pope recently said condoms might be okay to prevent disease but not conception, it will take a while to ease entrenched prohibitions.